addania/coding/src/pages/Debugging.md

 event.target
 ```

 and see all the options we have that can be used as event.target.
-Target.event set is pre-defined and doesnt display any custom values, like prop names.
+Target.event set is pre-defined and doesn't display any custom values, like prop names.

 To read custom properties, we can use:
 ```